dart-archive/www.dartlang.org/src/site/articles/json-web-service/index.markdown

 <img src="chris-buckett.png" width="95" height="115" alt="Chris Buckett head shot" align="left" style="margin-right: 10px">

-Chris Buckett is a Technical Consultant for [Entity Group Ltd](http://www.entity.co.uk/), responsible for building and delivering enterprise client-server webapps, mostly with GWT, Java and .Net.
-He runs the [dartwatch.com blog](http://dartwatch.com/), and is currently writing the book _Dart in Action_, which is available as an “Early Access” publication from Manning.
-Save 39% on the purchase of Dart in Action with Promotional code dart39 at [manning.com](http://goo.gl/7pVH7).
+Chris Buckett is a Technical Manager for [Entity Group Ltd](http://www.entity.co.uk/), responsible for building and delivering enterprise client-server webapps, mostly with GWT, Java and .Net.
+He runs the [dartwatch.com blog](http://dartwatch.com/), and is currently writing the book _Dart in Action_, which is available at [manning.com](http://goo.gl/7pVH7).